xaynetwork/xayn_saltyrtc_client_dart/flutter_saltyrtc_client/README.md

-The protocol works by first establishing a secure connection to a server under a specific path defined through the per-peering identity (public key) of the initiating peer and then using that to create a end-to-end encrypted tunnel through the server to the given peer.
+The protocol works by first establishing a secure connection to a server under a specific path defined through the per-peering identity (public key) of the initiating peer and then using that to create an end-to-end encrypted tunnel through the server to the given peer.

 The *protocol* does *not* rely on the integrity of the server (or any 3rd party) for the security of the end-to-end encrypted connection.
 This means it also doesn't rely on the transport layer